ouidhi/future_of_genres/README.md

 # Save to CSV for further analysis
 trend_df.to_csv('trend_df.csv', index=True)
+```
 Tracks how music genres evolve and predicts future trends using Spotify + Google Trends data.
 Also explores if genre diversity boosts artist popularity with entropy scores and regression.
-Insightful for labels, A\&amp;R, and marketing teams spotting emerging genres and versatile artists.
+Insightful for labels, A&R, and marketing teams spotting emerging genres and versatile artists.
-```

 ## Dataset Description
 - The resulting dataset contains monthly interest scores (0–100) for each genre.